 Bulk Schedule Tweets: How to Manage Multiple Tweets At Once?

 As a social media marketer, you have an obligation to your clients to manage and promote upcoming events and product launches on social media.
 While doing so, you have to ensure a daily dose of content by scheduling multiple tweets for different clients throughout the month.

 You would have the plan to automate tweets for the whole month in a spreadsheet ready to be published.
 In that case, scheduling each post individually would be a drag.

 We have a solution – the bulk schedule feature!

-SocialPilot’s bulk schedule feature allows you to schedule 500 images or article tweets at once, using a CSV file, saving you from wasting a colossal amount of time.
+SocialPilot’s bulk schedule feature allows you to schedule up to 500 images, text or article link tweets at once using a CSV file, saving you from wasting a colossal amount of time.

-Besides Twitter, you get the bulk scheduling feature for multiple social media platforms, such as Facebook, LinkedIn, Instagram, and Tumblr.
+Besides Twitter, you get the bulk scheduling feature for multiple social media platforms, such as Facebook, LinkedIn, Instagram, YouTube, Pinterest, Google Business Profile, etc.